 You can take steps to give people you trust access to your Dashlane data during an emergency.
 You can rest easy knowing they'll be able to access your data—but only how and when you choose.

-If you want to share only a few logins or Secure Notes with other people who use Dashlane, check out our sharing article.
+If you want to share only a few logins or Secure Notes with other Dashlane users, check out our sharing article.

 Prepare for emergencies